RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-arcade.md

 <img src="../../wiki_images/controllers/arcade-set.png" width="250">
 <img src="../../wiki_images/controllers/arcade-trackball.png" width="250">

-There are several predone kits to make your own PC connected Arcade Machine.
-They use standard USB interface to connect ot the PC and many times the same connector board as in the standalone Fight Sticks while the trackballs has a seperate USB connection that simulates a mouse.
+There are several predone kits to make your own PC connected Arcade Machine. <br>
+They a majorty of them use a standard USB interface to connect to the PC and many times the same connector board as in the standalone Fight Sticks while the trackballs has a seperate USB connection that simulates a mouse.

 There should not be any major issues connecting these with RetroDECK except maybe a controller remapping.